nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1a.
 The person specified is not found in TABS.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 1a1.
-TABS displays that the person does not exist in the program.
+TABS displays that the person does not exist.

 &nbsp;&nbsp;
 Use case ends.